 PHTA 2200, Therapeutic Exercise.
 The principles and techniques of therapeutic exercise will be introduced.
 Topics also include gait analysis, posture assessment, and chest physical therapy.
-Upon completion the student will plan, implement, and assess the response to an exercise plan in a laboratory setting.
-PR: PHTA 1104.
+Upon completion the student will plan, implement, and assess the response to an exercise plan.
+PR: PHTA 1104 and PHTA 2200L concurrently.